-Novel coronavirus may have been spreading in China in August, Harvard research indicates
+Coronavirus may have spread in Wuhan in August, Harvard research shows, but China dismissive

 “These findings also corroborate the hypothesis that the virus emerged naturally in southern China and was potentially already circulating at the time of the Wuhan cluster,” according to the research.

-It showed a steep increase in hospital parking lot occupancy in August 2019.
+It showed a steep increase in hospital car park occupancy in August 2019.

 “In August, we identify a unique increase in searches for diarrhoea which was neither seen in previous flu seasons or mirrored in the cough search data,” according to the research.